-WGA has been previously described to recognize bud scars in yeast cells (7, 12), whose content is supposedly enriched in chitin.
+WGA has been previously described as recognizing bud scars in yeast cells (7, 12), whose content is supposedly enriched in chitin.
 In the present study, a relationship between yeast budding and WGA binding was also suggested.
 However, lectin staining was also detectable outside bud necks in dividing cells.
-This observation may suggest that chitin-like oligomers are only associated to bud necks at final stages of cell division, to then become components of bud scars.
-In this regard, cell wall chitooligomers could be formed from the chitinase-mediated hydrolysis of chitin during the cell wall rearrangement, which is required for cell division.
+This observation may suggest that chitinlike oligomers are only associated with bud necks at the final stages of cell division and then become components of bud scars.
+In this regard, cell wall chitooligomers could be formed from the chitinase-mediated hydrolysis of chitin during the cell wall rearrangement which is required for cell division.

 The cryptococcal capsule is proposed to undergo local rearrangement during budding, possibly producing a tunnel for the bud to emerge (24, 44).
-In this context, the capsules of the mother and daughter cells have been proposed to be distinct so that separation can occur, a finding demonstrated by scanning electron microscopy (44).
+In this context, the capsules of the mother and daughter cells have been proposed to be distinct, so that separation can occur, a finding demonstrated by scanning electron microscopy (44).
 The mechanisms involved in the physical separation of the capsules of dividing cells remain unknown.
-Given that the chitin-like projections identified here are found at the budding sites and that their stringy appearance resembles the types of structures that may be expected to form the type of tunnels visualized by electron microscopy, we propose that chitin-like oligomers forms a septum-like structure that originates in the bud neck, extends to the capsular region and helps to separate the capsules of budding cells.
-This observation suggests that the interaction between chitooligomers and capsular components is part of the mechanisms involved in capsule separation during the replication of C. neoformans.
-This notion is consistent with the report that chitosan is involved not only with in cell wall integrity and bud separation, but also with maintenance of normal capsule width (2).
-Since WGA was previously demonstrated to interact with chitosan (38), we can not rule out the hypothesis that this polysaccharide, alone or in association with chitin, is also recognized by the lectin in our model.
+Given that the chitinlike projections identified here are found at the budding sites and that their stringy appearance resembles the types of structures that may be expected to form the type of tunnels visualized by electron microscopy (44), we propose that chitinlike oligomers form a septumlike structure that originates in the bud neck, extends to the capsular region, and helps to separate the capsules of budding cells.
+This observation suggests that the interaction between chitooligomers and capsular components is among the mechanisms involved in capsule separation during the replication of C. neoformans.
+This notion is consistent with the report that chitosan is involved not only with cell wall integrity and bud separation but also with the maintenance of normal capsule width (2).
+Since WGA was previously demonstrated to interact with chitosan (38), we cannot rule out the hypothesis that this polysaccharide, alone or in association with chitin, is also recognized by the lectin in our model.

-a1,3 Glucan is required for capsule anchoring at the surface of cryptococci (33, 34).
-Cryptococcal cells with disrupted alpha glucan synthase genes shed capsular material, but lacked surface capsule (34).
+α -1,3-Glucan is required for capsule anchoring at the surface of cryptococci (33, 34).
+Cryptococcal cells with disrupted alpha glucan synthase genes shed capsular material but lacked surface capsule (34).
 In addition, glucanase-treated acapsular cells bound to GXM in a defective manner (33).
 Indeed, cell wall glucans can anchor other polysaccharides at the fungal cell wall (28), which may explain the fact that chitinase treatment did not fully remove the cryptococcal capsule.
 In addition, the hypothesis that other components connect glucans and capsular components cannot be discarded, since loss of cell wall glucan would disturb cell wall assembly and, consequently, capsule anchoring.
-Our results indicate that chitin-like structures could also be relevant to direct GXM binding in C. neoformans.
+Our results indicate that chitinlike structures could also be relevant to direct GXM binding in C. neoformans.
 Chitinase-treated acapsular cells still bind soluble GXM, but they do so in a manner that forms a loose polysaccharide coat at the surface of C. neoformans.